 Enhancing Manual Muscle Testing with Closed Kinetic Chain Testing

-Manual muscle testing (MMT) is a core assessment method for evaluating muscle strength and function, commonly used by therapists in physical therapy and sports medicine.
+Manual muscle testing (MMT) is a core assessment method for evaluating muscle strength and function commonly used by physical therapy and sports medicine therapists.
 While MMT provides valuable information, it may not capture the complete picture needed to fully understand a patient’s functional strength, particularly for athletic or highly active individuals.
 By integrating additional testing methods with MMT, therapists can better understand a patient’s strength and movement patterns, leading to more effective and targeted treatments.

 Understanding Manual Muscle Testing (MMT) and Its Limitations